igor-diniz/Shooter-Game/docs/REPORT.md

 - **Buttons** - Functional and interactive buttons.
 - **Keyboard control** - The keyboard inputs are received through the respective events and interpreted according to the current game state.
-- **Player control** - The player may move with the keyboard control (keys - a,w,s,d) and shoot his gun when the space-bar is pressed.
+- **Player control** - The player may move with the keyboard control (keys - a,w,s,d) and shoot his gun when the 'e' is pressed.
 - **Animations** - In this game, damage caused by the player or by the enemies is seen in animated forms.
 - **Connected Menus** - The user has the capability of browsing through the different menus including in game ones.
 (Ex: Main Menu, Instructions, Play, Pause).
 - **Collisions detection** - Collisions between different objects are verified.
 (Ex: Player, Bullet, Enemies, Obstacles).
-- **Different levels** - 8 different levels with an increasing difficulty were implemented.
+- **Different levels** - 5 different levels with an increasing difficulty were implemented.
 - **Different weapons** - 3 different types of weapons and 7 weapons (3 primaries, 2 specials and 2 heavies).
 - **Different enemies** - 6 different types of monsters with distinct speed, health and damage.